 This guide is designed to provide students in the LUC Law School's "U.S. Law for Foreign Lawyers" LL.M. program and visiting foreign scholars with a roadmap for their research.
 Students in this program and visiting scholars may use the LUC Libraries, and they will also receive Westlaw, Lexis, and Bloomberg Law passwords.

 Detailed information on the Law Library and its services is available on the Law Library's website.
 See the LUC Libraries' website for information on the Lewis Library, Cudahy Library, and Health Sciences Library.

 The Bluebook is a style manual that contains the national citation rules most often used by U.S. law students, faculty, and federal courts.
 Originally published in 1926, the current edition is the 20th, which is updated periodically to reflect new types of citations.
-The popularity of The Bluebook among law students and legal professionals has resulted in a new term: Bluebooking.
+The popularity of The Bluebook among law students and legal professionals has resulted in the term: Bluebooking.
 Bluebooking is the process of editing legal texts to ensure that assertions are supported by citations that conform to the rules in The Bluebook.

 The Law Library offers a detailed guide for first-year law students that foreign students and faculty will also find helpful.
 See also the "Books" tab for introductory titles related to the U.S. legal system, legal research, and legal writing, as well as the "Web Resources" tab for other helpful information.